ndrw1221/gpumon/README.md

    export EMAIL_PASSWORD=your_password
    ```

-2. Run the script:
-   ```bash
-   python gpumon.py
-   ```

-3. Adjust the configuration as needed:
+2. Adjust the configuration in `gpumon.py` as needed:
    - `MEMORY_THRESHOLD`: The free memory threshold for notifications (in MiB).
 Default is 20480 (20GB).
    - `CHECK_INTERVAL`: The interval between checks (in seconds).
 Default is 60 seconds.
+   - `TIMEZONE`: The timezone for logging timestamps.
+Default is `Asia/Taipei`.

+3. Run the script:
+   ```bash
+   python gpumon.py
+   ```

 ## Logging
 Logs are stored in `gpu_monitor.log` and include:
-- Timestamp (Asia/Taipei timezone)
+- Timestamp
 - GPU memory statistics
 - Notification events